tanakamasayuki/plainbind/README.md

 - Dot notation: `user.profile.name`
 - Array index: `users[0].name`
 - Variables defined via `data-repeat="item in items"` are scoped to the repeated block.
-Parent scopes remain readable.
+Parent scopes remain readable. `$index` is also available inside repeats.
 - Missing lookups resolve to an empty string for text bindings and remove the target attribute for `data-bind-attr-*`.